iiot-university/MCP_A2A_Workshop/day2/production_agent/README.md

 # Production Agent — A2A Server for Press 103

 **Workshop:** Day 2, Session 2 — Building Your First A2A Agent
 **Purpose:** Build an A2A-compliant agent that exposes Press 103 MES data
+**Status:** ✅ COMPLETE - Tested and working

 ---

 ## Overview

 The Production Agent is a FastAPI server implementing the A2A (Agent-to-Agent) protocol.
 It wraps the same MES functionality from Day 1 but exposes it through standardized A2A endpoints.
+This agent demonstrates how to transform MCP tools into A2A-compliant skills accessible via HTTP.

 ### What We're Building